-- 4. Note the name of the corresponding certificate and path to the certificates base in the "Certificates" section. - 5.
-Remove the target certificate file from the specified directory, in most cases: "/var/hasplm/installed/68704/". - 6.
-Reboot the CHARON host. - 7.
+- Note the name of the corresponding certificate and path to the certificates base in the "Certificates" section. - 5.
+Remove the target certificate file from the specified directory, in most cases: "/var/hasplm/installed/68704/". - 6. a.
+Restart the aksusbd service (# systemctl restart aksusbd or # service aksusbd restart) or reboot the CHARON host. - 7.
 Start the "Sentinel HASP Admin Control Center" (ACC) again to ensure that the SL has been removed.

-License Deinstallation
+License deinstallation

-To completely remove a CHARON-VAX license from a host, it is enough to remove the Sentinel run-time daemon (and the package "charon-license-<...>.r pm" containing the run-time customization) using the following command:
+To completely remove a CHARON-VAX license from a host, it is enough to remove the Sentinel run-time daemon (and the package "charon-license-<...>.r pm" containing the run-time customization)using the following command: